hackersanddesigners/obfuscation/README.md

 Here, you can make changes to the API, add and remove extensions, change user roles, etc...
 Please note, removing a property from an object could delete all the entries from the database for that object.

-Then stage, commit and push your changes to the remote server.
+Then stage, commit and push your changes to your remote server.

-The initial set up starts with the build command:
+On the remote server, the initial set up starts with the build command:
 ```
 NODE_ENV=production npm run build
 ```
 Then,
 ```
 pm2 start "NODE_ENV=production npm run start" --name "API.OBFS" # name is optional